mockoon/mockoon.com/content/docs/latest/admin-api/events.md

 title: Events
 meta:
   title: 'Admin API: subscribe to API events'
-  description: 'Learn how to subscribe to real-time events from your mock admin API'
+  description: 'Learn how to subscribe to real-time events from your mock admin API: transaction completion, data bucket processing, and more.'
 order: 805
 ---